 - Your optimal risk per trade

-- If your entry and exit triggers well-adjusted
+- If your entry and exit triggers are well-adjusted

 How to Backtest a Trading Strategy

-Stock backtesting means you have historical data of how your strategy is going to work.
+Stock backtesting means you have historical data on how your strategy will work.
 You can account for trends, patterns, price action trading, etc. This is the bread and butter of traders.
 When you backtest a trading strategy, you can see how well it’ll do moving forward.

-We’d all like to know how our trading strategy is going to do right?
-So get to backtesting that triple bottom pattern (or any other for that matter!)
+We’d like to know how our trading strategy will do, right?
+So get backtesting that triple bottom pattern (or any other for that matter!)

-Regardless of the resources you use or the trading strategy you employ, simulators give you the chance to construct a portfolio and determine whether your research correctly identifies winners or losers.
+Regardless of the resources you use or your trading strategy, simulators allow you to construct a portfolio and determine whether your research correctly identifies winners or losers.
 Of course, simulators also provide an opportunity to learn something about yourself.